annundefined/python-for-dogs/README.md

 ### An Ode to JSforCats

 Much of this website was inspired by JS for Cats and the work done by <a href="https://github.com/max-mapper" target="_blank">@maxogden</a>.
 If you happen to be a Cat and want to learn JavaScript instead, do check out <a href="http://jsforcats.com/" target="_blank">JSForCats.com</a>.
-If you are a Dog and would like to contribute to make this tutorial better, there is a Github repo right over here.
+If you are a Dog and would like to contribute to make this tutorial better, there is a Github repo <a href="https://github.com/annundefined/python-for-dogs" target="_blank">right over here</a>.